tchajed/personal-website-demo/README.md

 Once you have permissions set up, you need to copy over your website to the CSAIL servers.
-Run `npm run build` to compile the website to the `_site` directory, then copy over this site, for example with `rsync -avz _site/ login.csail.mit.edu:./public_html/`.
+Run `npm run build` to compile the website to the `_site` directory, then compile all the contents of that directory to your `public_html` directory.
+You can do that with `rsync -avz _site/ login.csail.mit.edu:./public_html/` (the trailing slash on `_site/` is important
+- it tells rsync to copy the contents of `_site`, not the directory itself).
 Note that you will need to compile locally and copy over the result because unfortunately the CSAIL login server doesn't have Node/npm installed.
 Instead of `rsync` you should also be able to use an SCP client.

 ### MIT

+This will be at a URL like https://www.mit.edu/~jda/.

 Take a look at https://sipb.mit.edu/doc/afs-and-you/.
 One thing they don't tell
 you: if you change a file, it'll take about 15 minutes to show up (due to aggressive caching that MIT's web servers do).

-You'll want to use something to copy files to the server, like `rsync` or an SCP client.

-This will be at a URL like https://www.mit.edu/~jda/.
+Take a look at the instructions above for CSAIL.
+The website is stored at `~/www` instead of `~/public_html`.  **You won't need to do the AFS setup** because MIT sets up `~/www` for you.
+You'll still run `npm run build` to compile and then copy with `rsync -avz _site/ athena.dialup.mit.edu:./www/`.

 # What to put on your website